Karthikb4/Team-25_A1/README.md

   `drivers` table is defined anywhere in `01_schema_ddl.sql`.
 MongoDB is currently the sole source of truth for driver identity.
 Confirm with team whether this is intentional or a gap.
+- **Workflows are called with manually-passed parameters, not through an API**: this assignment is database-only (per the spec: "there is no front end application code for this assignment"), so `sp_execute_checkout`, `02_workflow3_geonear.js`, and `03_workflow4_facet.js` are all invoked directly with hardcoded/manually-supplied parameters (a `restaurantId`, a set of coordinates, etc.) rather than through a REST/GraphQL API layer.
+  We're assuming a real application would eventually call these same pipelines through an API that passes those parameters dynamically — that API is out of scope for this assignment and has not been built.
+- **Multi-faceted review analytics (Workflow 4) is scoped per-restaurant**:
+  `03_workflow4_facet.js` filters by a single `restaurantId` before running the `$facet` aggregation (rating distribution, tag frequency, overall average), rather than computing these facets globally across all restaurants at once.
+This matches the assignment's framing of the workflow as restaurant-level analytics and keeps the aggregation scoped to a single index seek on `idx_reviews_restaurant_rating` (see the Workflow 4 performance proof below) rather than a full-collection scan.

 ---